| Nought can Deform the Human race|

 - Headgear is worn on the head.
 The Beak, Antennae, and Horns mutations all restrict the player's headgear options.

 - Cloaks and scarves are worn around the shoulders, which are unusable with demonspawn's Weakening stinger.

 Most body armour has an encumbrance rating proportional to its AC and GDR.
-Robes, animal skins, and leather armour, being lightweight, have no or a very small EV penalty; at the other end of the spectrum you can find plate armour and crystal plate armour, which are cumbersome but incredibly protective.
-All shields and bardings also have an EV penalty.
+Robes and leather armour, being lightweight, have little or no EV penalty; at the other end of the spectrum you can find plate armour and crystal plate armour, which are cumbersome but incredibly protective.

 A higher encumbrance rating:

-Increasing your Armour skill decreases the effect of the encumbrance rating (though never completely: -2.2% per level, so at level 27 the reduction is -60%) and boosts the total AC granted by those pieces.
+Increasing your Armour skill decreases the effect of the encumbrance rating (-2.2% per level, or -60% at Armour 27) and boosts the total AC granted by those pieces.
 High strength will also help.
 Stealth is always penalized the same.
-See the encumbrance rating page for more details..
+See the encumbrance rating page for more details.

 If you're interested in the formulas the game uses to determine the actual AC contributions from a piece of armour, see the AC calculations page.
 Otherwise, here's the short version: